Chazal thought very highly of a jester, a person who makes people laugh. They say that a special high place is waiting for him in Gan Eden.

 When Catherine annexed the city of Shklob, she appointed a general to govern as a reward for the many heroic campaigns he fought on her behalf.
 But he was a cruel and vicious governor.
 He hated the Jews and did everything to harass and hurt them.
 He imposed vicious taxes, and when they couldn’t pay he had them jailed.
 At the slightest provocation, he would have the leaders flogged in public.
 He also imposed restrictions upon their businesses and trading practices.

 One day the city was notified that the prime minister was to visit the town to view the general’s progress.
-An announcement was posted inviting everyone to present their requests to the minister, who would try to act upon them.
+An announcement was posted inviting everyone to present his or her requests to the minister, who would try to act upon them.
 However, the general let it be known that he would not allow any Jews to appear before the minister.

 They all gathered in the main synagogue to formulate a plan of action.
 At the height of the discussion, someone suggested using Nachumka.
 “If anyone could get through closed doors, it would be he,” he said.
 The others thought it was a good idea, and they sent for the jester.